-The Board of Directors held six meetings during 2014.
-Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and each committee on which he or she served during the fiscal year ended December 31, 2014.
+The Board of Directors held six meetings during 2016 and took two actions by unanimous written consent.
+Each incumbent director attended at least 75% of the total number of meetings of the Board of Directors and each committee on which he or she served during the fiscal year ended December 31, 2016.
 All directors are expected to attend regular Board of Directors meetings, Board committee meetings for committees on which he or she serves and our annual meeting of stockholders.
-All directors attended the 2014 Annual Meeting of Stockholders.
+All of our then-incumbent directors attended the 2016 Annual Meeting of Stockholders.